- An outstanding copy of Heroes with solid Double Plus (A++) sound from first note to last

 - This import is ALIVE with musical energy and Tubey Magical Analog sound the likes of which you may never have experienced

 - Until we discovered these amazing British reissues, we had no idea the album could sound as good as it does here

 - 5 stars: “Repeating the formula of Low’s half-vocal/half-instrumental structure, Heroes develops and strengthens the sonic innovations David Bowie and Brian Eno explored on their first collaboration.
 The vocal songs are fuller, boasting harder rhythms and deeper layers of sound.”

 It has taken us years to get this shootout going.
 The reason for the long delay is simple.
 The domestic pressings we had on hand to play were not exactly thrilling us and even the best of them are no better than acceptable, and not likely to win a shootout.

 Even worse, our intuition that the British originals would sound the best also turned out to be incorrect.
-(In the audiophile record collecting world intuitions have a bad track record, but more than a few audiophiles — many of whom seem to be addicted to sharing their “record knowledge” on audiophile forums — seem to be unaware of this unassailably true fact.)
+(In the audiophile record collecting world intuitions have a bad track record, but more than a few audiophiles — many of whom seem to be addicted to sharing their “record knowledge” on audiophile forums — are unaware of this unassailably true fact.)
 The original UK Orange Label pressings did not sound especially good to us, so we kept looking.

 Over the course of the last few years, during which time we investigated every different pressing we could get our hands on, finally some good sounding copies of the album came our way.
 And they were not originals.
 The lucky owner of this copy will be one of the few to know what label the record is on, and in what country it was pressed.